Close Menu

 The End of an Era

-As the 19th century wore on, the era of the circuit rider began to draw to a close.
+By the mid‑19th century, as towns grew and stable churches spread, the circuit‑rider model began to fade.
 The frontier was pushing further west, and settled areas were developing more established churches.
 The need for traveling preachers was gradually diminishing.

 We don’t know exactly when John Wesley Braughe retired from circuit riding or when he passed away.
 Like many of his fellow riders, he may have continued his work until ill health or old age forced him to stop.